 Found within the Byway are eight Historic Districts containing buildings of historic and architectural importance; a twelve-mile section of the Delaware & Raritan Canal State Park that offers preserved vintage dwellings, albeit mostly private; an intact section of the D&R Canal with its locks and towpath; vintage bridges; and roadways over which Revolutionary War troops marched nearly 240 years ago.
 Outdoor enthusiasts can fish, hike, bike, jog, horse-back ride, canoe or kayak and bird-watch at various locations.

-The main D&R Canal, which was completed in 1834, ran from Trenton to New Brunswick through villages within today's Byway, utilizing barges pulled by mules and small steam tugs to transport coal, farm produce, livestock, and various materials, opening up distant markets for local farmers, residents, and businessmen.
+The main D&R Canal, which was completed in 1834, ran from Bordentown to New Brunswick through villages within today's Byway, utilizing boats pulled by mules and small steam tugs to transport coal, farm produce, livestock, and various materials, opening up distant markets for local farmers, residents, and businessmen.
 After nearly a century of operation the canal closed in 1932 and in 1974 was designated a 70-mile-long linear state park.

 The southernmost end of the Byway follows Route 27, once an ancient Indian path, as it passes through the picturesque town of Kingston, a mile north of Princeton.
-Alongside Route 27, after crossing the Millstone River and D&R Canal, a parking area gives access to the canal, towpath, or river.
+Alongside Route 27, across from the Millstone River and D&R Canal, a parking area gives access to the canal, towpath, or river.
 The two-mile-long Kingston Branch Loop Trail from Kingston to Rocky Hill begins here, and there are several historic structures including canal Lock #8, the lock keeper's house, and a small bridge tender's station.
 Bridge tenders operated machinery that turned the bridges so canal boats could pass and lock tenders controlled the locks that raised and lowered boats through the canal's various elevation changes.

 A short walk leads to a view of the c.1888 “old red mill” and its dam on the site of an earlier mill burned by the British during the Revolution.
 A second dam seen in the distance impounds Lake Carnegie.
 Nearby is a c.1798 four-arch stone bridge, the only one of its kind in central New Jersey, built where George Washington destroyed an earlier bridge hoping to hinder British troop movement.
 And across Route 27 is the ancient cemetery in which Washington held his “conference on horseback” after the Battle of Princeton, deciding to take his exhausted troops to recuperate at their Morristown winter encampment.